13 May 2021

 Recommendations for action

-To achieve this, in the report the RCSLT recommends that 11 actions need to be taken to at a national level, system level and workforce level, and for greater public awareness.
+To achieve this, the RCSLT recommends in the report that 11 actions must be taken at a national level, system level and workforce level, and to further greater public awareness.

 Read the report